iiasa/message-ix-models/doc/global/energy/conversion/electricity.rst

 .. _fig-elec-renewable:
 .. figure:: /_static/electricity_generation_renewable.png

-   Schematic diagram of the renewable power generation options represented in |name|.
+   Schematic diagram of the renewable power generation options represented in |MESSAGEix|.

 Most thermal power plants offer the option of coupled heat production (CHP, see :numref:`tab-elec`).
 This option is modeled as a passout turbine via a penalty on the electricity generation efficiency.
-In addition to the main electricity generation technologies described in this section, also the co-generation of electricity in conversion technologies primarily devoted to producing non-electric energy carriers (e.g., synthetic liquid fuels) is included in |name|
+In addition to the main electricity generation technologies described in this section, also the co-generation of electricity in conversion technologies primarily devoted to producing non-electric energy carriers (e.g., synthetic liquid fuels) is included in |MESSAGEix|
 (see section on :ref:`other`).

 .. _tab-elec:
-.. table:: List of electricity generation technologies represented in |name| by energy source.
+.. table:: List of electricity generation technologies represented in |MESSAGEix| by energy source.

    +------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------------------+
    | Energy source    | Technology                                                                                                                                                                                                                                                                             | CHP option               |